AlexPoltak/vrs_cvicenie_3/README.md

 - Please make sure, your application has correctly set OrganizationName and ApplicationName.
 Otherwise you wont find any filters.
 ```

-The structure of registry entry is HKEY_CURRENT_USER/SOFTWARE/ORGANIZATION_NAME/APPLICATION_NAME/image_restriction_zones/ID
+The structure of registry entry is:<br> HKEY_CURRENT_USER/SOFTWARE/ORGANIZATION_NAME/APPLICATION_NAME/image_restriction_zones/ID
-<br> Each image_restriction_zones entry has a name and an array of regions, each region has an array of points defined as x,y pairs, each in range<0,1>
+<br><br> Each image_restriction_zones entry has a name and an array of regions, each region has an array of points defined as x,y pairs, each in range<0,1>

 ### Getting Started
 1. To start use constructor of this class and create object: